tyconsulting/blog.tyang.github.io/_posts/2015-09-16-opsmgr-self-maintenance-management-pack-2-5-0-0.md

 Therefore, this agent task is now part of the Self Maintenance MP, kudos Squared Up <img class="wlEmoticon wlEmoticon-smile" style="border-style: none;" src="http://blog.tyang.org/wp-content/uploads/2015/09/wlEmoticon-smile.png" alt="Smile" />.
 <h4>Auditing Agent Tasks Execution Status</h4>
 In OpsMgr, the task history is stored in the operational DB, which has a relatively short retention period.
-In this release, I have added a rule called “OpsMgr 2012 Self Maintenance Audit Agent Tasks Result Event Collection Rule”. it is designed to collect the agent task execution result and store it in both operational and Data Warehouse DB as event data.
+In this release, I have added a rule called "OpsMgr 2012 Self Maintenance Audit Agent Tasks Result Event Collection Rule". it is designed to collect the agent task execution result and store it in both operational and Data Warehouse DB as event data.
 Because the data in the DW database generally has a much longer retention, the task execution results can be audited and reported.

 <b><span style="background-color: #ffff00;">Note:</span></b>

 This rule was inspired by this blog post (although the script used in this rule is completely different than the script from this post): <a href="http://www.systemcentercentral.com/archiving-scom-console-task-status-history-to-the-data-warehouse/">http://www.systemcentercentral.com/archiving-scom-console-task-status-history-to-the-data-warehouse/</a>
 <h4>Resetting Health for Manually Closed Monitor Alerts</h4>
 Having ability to automatically reset health state for manually closed monitor alerts must be THE most popular suggestion I have received for the Self Maintenance MP.
 I get this suggestions all the time, from the community, and also from MVPs.
 Originally, my plan was to write a brand new rule for this purpose.
 I then realised I already have created a rule to detect any manually closed monitor alerts.
-So instead of creating something brand new, I have updated the existing rule “OpsMgr 2012 Self Maintenance Detect Manually Closed Monitor Alerts Rule”.
-In this release, this rule now has an additional overrideable parameter called “ResetUnitMonitors”.
-This parameter is set to “false” by default.
-But when it is set to “true” via overrides, the script used by this rule will also reset the health state of the monitor of which generated the alert if the monitor is a unit monitor and its’ current health state is either warning or error:
+So instead of creating something brand new, I have updated the existing rule "OpsMgr 2012 Self Maintenance Detect Manually Closed Monitor Alerts Rule".
+In this release, this rule now has an additional overrideable parameter called "ResetUnitMonitors".
+This parameter is set to "false" by default.
+But when it is set to "true" via overrides, the script used by this rule will also reset the health state of the monitor of which generated the alert if the monitor is a unit monitor and its’ current health state is either warning or error:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image20.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb20.png" alt="image" width="480" height="228" border="0" /></a>
 <h3>OpsMgr Self Maintenance OMS Add On MP</h3>
 OK, we all have to admit, OMS is such a hot topic at the moment.
 Hopefully you all have played and read about this solution (if not, you can learn more about this product from Mr Pete Zerger’s survival guide for OMS:<a title="http://social.technet.microsoft.com/wiki/contents/articles/31909.ms-operations-management-suite-survival-guide.aspx" href="http://social.technet.microsoft.com/wiki/contents/articles/31909.ms-operations-management-suite-survival-guide.aspx">http://social.technet.microsoft.com/wiki/contents/articles/31909.ms-operations-management-suite-survival-guide.aspx</a>)

-With the release of version 2.5.0.0, the new “OpsMgr Self Maintenance OMS Add-On Management Pack” has been introduced.
+With the release of version 2.5.0.0, the new "OpsMgr Self Maintenance OMS Add-On Management Pack" has been introduced.

 This management pack is designed to also send performance and event data generated by the OpsMgr 2012 Self Maintenance MP to the Microsoft Operations Management Suite (OMS) Workspace.

-In addition to the existing performance and event data, this management pack also provides 2 event rules that send periodic “heartbeat” events to OMS from configured health service and All Management Servers Resource Pool.
+In addition to the existing performance and event data, this management pack also provides 2 event rules that send periodic "heartbeat" events to OMS from configured health service and All Management Servers Resource Pool.
 These 2 event rules are designed to monitor the basic health of the OpsMgr management group from OMS (Monitor the monitor scenario).

 <b><span style="background-color: #ffff00;">Note:</span></b>

 In order to use this management pack, the OpsMgr management must meet the minimum requirements for the OMS / Azure Operational Insights integration, and the connection to OMS must be configured prior to importing this management pack.
 <h5><a name="_Toc430181567"></a><span style="color: #000000;">Sending Heartbeat Events to OMS</span></h5>
 There have been many discussion and custom solutions on how to monitor the monitor?
-It is critical to be notified when the monitor - OpsMgr management group is “down”.
-With the recent release of Microsoft Operations Management Suite (OMS) and the ability to connect the on-premise OpsMgr management group to OMS workspace, the “OpsMgr Self Maintenance OMS Add-On Management Pack” provides the ability to send “heartbeat” events to OMS from
+It is critical to be notified when the monitor - OpsMgr management group is "down".
+With the recent release of Microsoft Operations Management Suite (OMS) and the ability to connect the on-premise OpsMgr management group to OMS workspace, the "OpsMgr Self Maintenance OMS Add-On Management Pack" provides the ability to send "heartbeat" events to OMS from
 <ul>
 	<li>All Management Servers Resource Pool (AMSRP)</li>
 	<li>Various Health Service